A minimum 2:1 Honours degree from a UK institution (or the overseas equivalent) in a relevant subject.

 Months of entry

-This course provides students with the skills to apply anthropological theory and methods to the study of development.
-The programme is taught by an active, interdisciplinary team involved in world-class research on development issues with a focus on achieving environmental and social sustainability through participatory approaches and active collaborations with projects for empowerment in the Global South.
+This course enables students to learn how anthropological ideas and approaches are vital for understanding the environmental, social and economic crises of the contemporary world.
+It teaches how to engage with local knowledge and community-based approaches, rather than rely on global blueprints for sustainable development.
+The programme is taught by an active, interdisciplinary team involved in world-class research on development issues.
+We offer comparative knowledge about achieving environmental and social sustainability through participatory approaches and active collaborations with projects for empowerment in the Global South.
 Geographical areas of expertise include Sub-Saharan Africa, South America, South Asia, South-East Asia, the Middle East, Europe and Melanesia.
+Staff also help students connect with Durham’s excellent research communities such as the Institute of Hazard, Risk and Resilience, and the Durham Energy Institute.

 Information for international students